Frequently asked questions

 What happens if I’ve already amended the sex on my birth certificate and would like to amend it again via self-identification?

-How much will it cost to amend a birth certificate via self-identification?
+How much does it cost to amend a birth certificate via self-identification?

-The fees will be reviewed.
-It currently costs $55 and a further $33 - $35 for a new birth certificate.
+Changes to a birth certificate cost between $33-$55.
+Courier or overseas delivery costs are additional. $55 and a further $33 - $35 for a new birth certificate.
 A name change costs $170.

-16 and 17 year olds will need the consent of either their guardians or support from a suitably qualified third party.
-Guardians will apply on behalf of children under 16, with the child’s consent, and will require support from a suitably qualified third party.
+16- and 17-year-olds need either the consent of their guardians or support from a suitably qualified third party.
+Guardians can apply on behalf of children under 16, with the child’s consent, and also require support from a suitably qualified third party.

-What will be done to ensure that children and young people are not disadvantaged by unsupportive parents or guardians?
+What has been done to ensure that children and young people are not disadvantaged by unsupportive parents or guardians?

 The risk of children not being able to access the process due to unsupportive guardians has been balanced against recognising a guardian’s responsibilities to help their child make important decisions.